Jbenisek/Zcash-Node-Lightwalletd-CyberAxe-s-Easy-Scripts-Grandma-s-Install-Guide-Custom-Bash-HTML-Dashboards/README.md

 **Q: Installation hangs or fails?**
 - A: Run `sudo bash zecnode-cleanup.sh` to reset and try again

-**Q: Blockchain sync very slow?**
+**Q: Blockchain sync very slow or monitor shows wrong sync status?**
 - A: Normal for initial sync (3-7 days).
-Check peers with `watch -n 30 'sudo journalctl -u zebrad -n 1 --no-pager | grep sync'`
+Monitor uses `sync_percent >= 99%` for accuracy.
+Check with `tail -f ~/.cache/zebrad.log | grep sync_percent`

 **Q: Can't access the node via domain?**
-- A: Ensure port forwarding is configured on your router (443 → localhost:443)
+- A: Ensure port forwarding is configured on your router (443 → localhost:443, 4242 → localhost:4242)

+**Q: Services not running after reboot?**
+- A: Run `sudo bash zebra-monitor.sh` - it auto-starts services.
+For persistence, add to crontab: `@reboot sudo bash /path/to/zebra-monitor.sh`

+**Q: Monitor shows extra output or formatting issues?**
+- A: Update to v1.3.17+ which fixes whitespace handling in network metrics

 **Q: Need to reconfigure donation address?**
 - A: Re-run `sudo bash zecnode-caddy-setup.sh` and press 'M' at the end to launch monitor